foprs/asset-classification/README.md

 # asset-classification

-Id of the classification = urn:aas-connect:assetclassification
+Id of the classification = urn:aas-connect:assetclassification:1:0

 A repo with a classification for Asset Administration Shells